 The endoscope that is used for this procedure has a built-in miniature ultrasound probe.
-Dr Pavey uses the ultrasound (sound waves) to create visual images of the digestive tract.
+A/Prof Pavey uses the ultrasound (sound waves) to create visual images of the digestive tract.

 EUS provides your doctor with more information than other imaging tests by providing detailed images of your digestive tract.
 Your doctor can use EUS to diagnose certain conditions that may cause abdominal pain or abnormal weight loss.

 EUS is also used to evaluate known abnormalities, including lumps or lesions, which were detected at a prior endoscopy or were seen on x-ray tests, such as a computed tomography (CT) scan.
 EUS provides a detailed image of the lump or lesion, which can help your doctor determine its origin and help treatment decisions.
 EUS can be used to diagnose diseases of the pancreas, bile duct and gallbladder when other tests are inconclusive or conflicting.

 EUS helps your doctor determine the extent of spread of certain cancers of the digestive system.
 EUS allows your doctor to accurately assess the cancer’s depth and whether it has spread to adjacent lymph glands or nearby vital structures, such as major blood vessels.
 In some patients, EUS can be used to obtain a needle biopsy of a lump or lesion to help your doctor determine the proper treatment.